 A robo advisor is a wonderful option for Canadian Investors.
 Fees are more than important.
 And unfortunately Canadians pay some of the highest fees in the developed world.
-It’s certainly not a good idea to hand over a sizable percentge of your investment portfolio value every year.
+It’s certainly not a good idea to hand over a sizable percentage of your investment portfolio value every year.
 Canadians pay 2.0% on average for their mutual fund investments.
-With a Robo Advisor the all-in fees are in the area of .20%-1.10%.
-With Tangerine Investments you will pay 1.07% with no transactions costs.
+With a robo advisor the all-in fees are in the area of .20%-1.10%.
+With Tangerine Investments core portfolios you will pay 1.07% with no transactions costs.

 So what is a robo advisor?
 I answered that with the article What and who are the Canadian Robo Advisors?
 And of course not all Canadian robo advisors are the same, they all have their unique offerings and unique personalities as I outlined in which one of these Canadian Robo Advisors in not like the other?

 In that article is suggested …